100devs/simple-express-app-submission/README.md

 ## Lessons Learned:

 I chose this app to practice styling using TailwindCSS rather than using plain CSS or using a Template.

+## Needs Work:

+Current issues that need fixing:
+- Max number of hours per day needs to be capped at 24
+- Handle lessons of less than one, or not whole numbers
+- Number of hours at night and on the highway should not exceed the total for the lesson
+- Add error messages or prompts